PavlidisLab/rdp/docs/customization.md

 select max(user_id) from user;
 ```

+This allows you to query private data from the partner registry when logged in as an administrator on your own
+registry.

 However, it can also be achieved by creating a [service account](service-accounts.md).

 Let's assume that the created user's ID was 522.
 The partner would then add the token to